ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 static version number is stored in ``CITATION.cff``.
 Make sure to update the version number and release date in ``CITATION.cff``.
 See https://semver.org for more information on choosing a version number.
 Make a pull request and get it merged into ``main``.
-If updated after release branch is created, cherry pick it into the release branch.
+If updated after the release branch is created, cherry pick it into the release branch.

 3. Add release notes